zivahealth/ziva_bmi_algorithm/README.md

 This project overcomes the shortcomings inherent with BMI.
 Our algorithm takes an individual's weight, height, sex (at birth), age, and waist circumference to generate a health score between 0-100% based on the individual's predicted body fat percentage.
 We generalize a person's health to body fat percentage because body fat levels are so highly correlated with diabetes, heart conditions, and other bodily ailments.

-This health score algorithm will be implemented into Ziva Health website (at the 0-100% scale) and the Ziva Health app (at a 0-35% scale, contributing to a more holistic health score).
+This health score algorithm will be implemented into the Ziva Health website (at the 0-100% scale) and the Ziva Health app (at a 0-35% scale, contributing to a more holistic health score).
 The implementation presented in this repository returns a result on the 0-100% scale, but it can be converted to the app's use case by simply multiplying the score by a factor of $0.35$.

 ### Using the Algorithm
 To generate a score, download this repository, follow the setup instructions below, and then run [02-run_algorithm.py](./src/models/02-run_algorithm.py) from the [src/models/](./src/models/) directory in your terminal.